craftercms/docs/source/release-notes/4-1-x-breaking-changes.rst

 Studio UI
 ^^^^^^^^^
 .. note::
     This is primarily an internal change.
-It would only affect those developing authoring applications using the functions described below either via ``@craftercms/studio-ui`` npm package or using the craftercms global on an authoring extension.
+It would only affect those developing authoring applications using the functions described below either via ``@craftercms/studio-ui`` npm package or using the ``craftercms`` global variable in an authoring extension.

 * ``services/content/insertComponent``: function now requires the parent document content type and the path argument moves to being earlier in the argument list.
 The shifting of the arguments seeks a more coherent argument order,